-5.4.10 XA Test Setup

-The XA Test setup requires that the ejb_Tsr.ear file be deployed as part of the config.vi Ant target.
-The ejb_Tsr.ear file contains an embedded RAR file, which requires the creation of a connection-pool and a connector resource.

-For more details about the deployment of ejb_Tsr.ear and its corresponding connection pool and connector resource values, see the setup.tsr.embedded.rar Ant target in the <TS_HOME>/bin/xml/impl/glassfish/slas.xml file.

-The XA tests reference some JDBCWhitebox name bindings that are created as part of the config.vi target but those name bindings are not tied to any JDBC RAR files.
-Instead, the following XA-specific connection pool ids are referenced by the XA tests:
+[[GEXPV]][[xa-test-setup]] 5.4.10 XA Test Setup ^^^^^ The XA Test setup requires that the 'ejb_Tsr.ear' file be deployed as part of the 'config.vi' Ant target.
+The 'ejb_Tsr.ear' file contains an embedded RAR file, which requires the creation of a connection-pool and a connector resource.
+For more details about the deployment of 'ejb_Tsr.ear' and its corresponding connection pool and connector resource values, see the 'setup.tsr.embedded.rar' Ant target in the '<TS_HOME>/bin/xml/impl/glassfish/slas.xml' file.
+The XA tests reference some 'JDBCWhitebox' name bindings that are created as part of the 'config.vi' target but those name bindings are not tied to any JDBC RAR files.
+Instead, the following XA-specific connection pool ids are referenced by the XA tests: 'eis/JDBCwhitebox-xa' 'eis/JDBCwhitebox-tx' 'eis/JDBCwhitebox-notx' For more details on these JDBC resources, examine the 'add.jdbc.resources' target in the same file to see the required JDBC resources that are created.
+Both targets are called as part of the 'config.vi' target.
+Complete the following steps (create JDBC connection pools and JDBC resource elements, deploy the RAR files) to set up your environment to run the XA tests: .
+Create a JDBC connection pool with the following attributes: Set the resource type to 'javax.sql.XADataSource' '''

-- eis/JDBCwhitebox-xa

-- eis/JDBCwhitebox-tx

-- eis/JDBCwhitebox-notx

-For more details on these JDBC resources, examine the add.jdbc.resources target in the same file to see the required JDBC resources that are created.
-Both targets are called as part of the config.vi target.

-Complete the following steps (create JDBC connection pools and JDBC resource elements, deploy the RAR files) to set up your environment to run the XA tests:

-- 1. Create a JDBC connection pool with the following attributes: - Set the resource type to javax.sql.XADataSource - Set the datasourceclassname to org.apache.derby.jdbc.EmbeddedXADataSource - Set the property to DatabaseName=<Derby-location>:user=cts1:password=cts1 - Set the connection pool name to cts-derby-XA-pool

-For example, you could use the asadmin command line utility in the Jakarta EE 9.1 CI, Eclipse GlassFish 6.1 to create this connection pool:

-''' asadmin create-jdbc-connection-pool --restype javax.sql.XADataSource \ --datasourceclassname org.apache.derby.jdbc.EmbeddedXADataSource \ --property 'DatabaseName=/tmp/DerbyDB:user=cts1:password=cts1' \ cts-derby-XA-pool '''
+''' Set the datasourceclassname to 'org.apache.derby.jdbc.EmbeddedXADataSource' Set the property to 'DatabaseName=<Derby-location>:user=cts1:password=cts1' Set the connection pool name to 'cts-derby-XA-pool' + For example, you could use the 'asadmin' command line utility in the Jakarta EE 10 CI, Eclipse GlassFish 6.1 to create this connection pool: + [source,oac no warn] asadmin create-jdbc-connection-pool --restype javax.sql.XADataSource \ --datasourceclassname org.apache.derby.jdbc.EmbeddedXADataSource \ --property 'DatabaseName=/tmp/DerbyDB:user=cts1:password=cts1' \ cts-derby-XA-pool

-See the add.jdbc.pools Ant target in the slas.xml file for additional information.

-2. Create three JDBC connection pool elements (more specifically, the JDBC connection pool elements) with the following JNDI names:

-- For the first connection pool element, set the connection pool id to cts-derby-XA-pool and the JNDI name to eis/JDBCwhitebox-xa - For the second connection pool element, set the connection pool id to cts-derby-XA-pool and the JNDI name to eis/JDBCwhitebox-tx - For the third connection pool element, set the connection pool id to cts-derby-XA-pool and the JNDI name to eis/JDBCwhitebox-notx

-For example, you could use the asadmin command line utility in the Jakarta EE 9.1 CI to create the three connection pool elements:
++ See the 'add.jdbc.pools' Ant target in the 's1as.xml' file for additional information. .
+Create three JDBC connection pool elements (more specifically, the JDBC connection pool elements) with the following JNDI names: For the first connection pool element, set the connection pool id to 'cts-derby-XA-pool' and the JNDI name to 'eis/JDBCwhitebox-xa' For the second connection pool element, set the connection pool id to 'cts-derby-XA-pool' and the JNDI name to 'eis/JDBCwhitebox-tx' For the third connection pool element, set the connection pool id to 'cts-derby-XA-pool' and the JNDI name to 'eis/JDBCwhitebox-notx' + For example, you could use the 'asadmin' command line utility in the Jakarta EE 10 CI to create the three connection pool elements: + [source,oac_no_warn]

-'''

-asadmin asadmin create-jdbc-resource --connectionpoolid cts-derby-XA-pool \
+asadmin asadmin create-jdbc-resource --connectionpoolid cts-derby-XA-pool \ eis/JDBCwhitebox-xa asadmin create-jdbc-resource --connectionpoolid cts-derby-XA-pool \ eis/JDBCwhitebox-tx asadmin create-jdbc-resource --connectionpoolid cts-derby-XA-pool \ eis/JDBCwhitebox-notx

-eis/JDBCwhitebox-xa

-asadmin create-jdbc-resource --connectionpoolid cts-derby-XA-pool \

-eis/JDBCwhitebox-tx

-asadmin create-jdbc-resource --connectionpoolid cts-derby-XA-pool \

-eis/JDBCwhitebox-notx

-'''